-A) Shell <50 mm MCL В B) Scutes may be fading slightly, and/or bone may be slightly porous with <75% bone surface pitted<1 year BB) Scutes more weathered than above; bone, if still present, extremely porous with >75% bone surface pitted.
-C C) Scutes faded, curling, may be breaking1-2 years ears CC) Scutes breaking apart, very faded, curled; growth rings peeling and cracking>2 y ears 'ears AA) Shell >50 mm MCL) D) Shell 51-120 mm MCL Е E) Scutes not fading, and/or bone solid<1 year EE) Scutes and/or bone more weathered than above F F) Scutes fading, growth rings beginning to peel, and/or bone solid or slightly porous1-2 v years FF) Scutes faded; growth rings peeling, cracking, and brittle; and/or bone slightly to extremely porous G G) Scutes faded, usually curling; growth rings peeling and crac bone porous 2-4 - GG) Scutes very faded, curling, usually breaking, and/or bone extremely porous (>75%)>4 years DD) Shell >120 mm MCL Н H) Scutes not faded, and/or hone solid vear
+A) Shell <50 mm MCL B B) Scutes may be fading slightly, and/or bone may be slightly porous with <75% bone surface pitted<1 year BB) Scutes more weathered than above; bone, if still present, extremely porous with >75% bone surface pitted C) Scutes faded, curling, maybe breaking1-2 years CC) Scutes breaking apart, very faded, curled; growth rings peeling and cracking>2 years AA) Shell >50 mm MCL D D) Shell 51-120 mm MCL E E) Scutes not fading, and/or bone solid<1 year EE) Scutes and/or bone more weathered than above F F) Scutes fading, growth rings beginning to peel, and/or bone solid or slightly porous1-2 years FF) Scutes faded; growth rings peeling, cracking, and brittle. and/or bone slightly to extremely porous G) Scutes faded, usually curling; growth rings peeling and cracking; <75% bone porous GG) Scutes very faded, curling, usually breaking, and/or bone extremely porous (>75%)>4 years DD) Shell >120 mm MCLH H) Scutes not faded, and/or bone solid<1 year

-HH) Scutes and/or bone more weathered than above I) Scutes of both the plastron and carapace faded J) Shell worn with depressed scutes KK) Scutes and bone more weathered than aboveL L) Some peeling and cracking of growth rings on scutes, and/or bone solid2-4 years LL) Growth rings peeling and cracking, and/or bone peeling, cracking, or showing mosaic cracking>4 years JJ) Scutes on shell not depressed M M) Growth rings not peeling or cracking, and/or bone solid 1-2 years MM) Scutes and/or bones more weathered than aboveN N) Growth rings beginning to crack and peel on scutes, and/or bone solid 2-4 years NN) Growth rings peeling and cracking on scutes, and /or bone peeling, cracking, or showing mosaic cracking>4 years II) Scutes of either the plastron or the carapace faded, but not both O O) Shell worn with depressed scutesP P) Some peeling and cracking of growth rings, usually on the vertebrals, and/or bone solid1-2 years PP) Scutes and/or bone more weathered than aboveQ Q) Growth rings on scutes peeling and cracking, usually not curled, and/or bone solid or beginning to crack and peel2-4 years
+HH) Scutes and/or bone m ore weathered than above I) Scutes of both th ne plastron and carapace faded J K) rn with depressed scutes КК () Scutes and bone are more weathered than aboveL L) Some peeling and cracking of growth rings on scutes, and/or bone solid 2-4 years LL) Growth rings peeling and cracking, and/or bone peeling, cracking, or showing II) C mosaic cracking>4 years JJ) Scutes ( on shell not depressed M ) Growth rings not peeling or cracking, and/or one solid 1-2 years M) Scutes and/or bones more weathered than oveN N) Growth rings beginning to crack and peel on scutes, and/or bone solid 2-4 years NN) Growth rings peeling and cracking on scutes, and /or bone peeling, cracking, or showing mosaic cracking>4 years II) C I · the plastron or the carapace faded, but not both O O) Shell w orn with depressed scutes P - Some peeling and cracking of growth rings, usually the vertebral scute, and/or bone solid 1-2 years PP ) Scutes and/or bone more weathered than aboveQ Q) Growth rings on scutes peeling and cracking, usually not curled, and/or bone solid or beginning to crack and peel 2-4 years

-QQ) Growth rings on scutes peeling, cracking, and usually curled; and/or bone solid if scutes still cover it, or peeling and cracking if exposed o o y sources on shell not depressed.
-R) Growth rings may be beginning to crack and peel, and/or bone solid1-2 years peel, and, or some some imminimum 1 2 years RR) Scutes and/or bone more weathered than aboveS S) Scutes may be curling at edges; growth rings cracking and peeling; and/or bone solid if still covered by scutes, or may show some cracking and peeling if exposed2-4 years CC) Cautas may be auding and/on bussing growth SS) Scutes may be curling and/or breaking, growth rings cracking and peeling, and/or bone solid if still covered by scutes>4 years
+QQ) Growth rings on scutes peeling, cracking, and curled; and/or bone solid if scutes still cover it, or peelin cracking if exposed , R) Growth rings may be beginning to crack and peel, and/or bone solid1-2 years pos., aa, o.
+20 20 2 - , care RR) Scutes and/or bone more weathered than aboveS ,, S) Scutes may be curling at edges; growth rings cracking and peeling; and/or bone solid if still covered by scutes, or may show some cracking and peeling if exposed2-4 years Jours J. Jours SS) Scutes may be curling and/or breaking, growth rings cracking and peeling, and/or bone solid if still covered by scutes>4 years